raghavsub/vim-agate/README.md

 ## Usage

-    :Ag {args}
+    :Ag[!] [arguments]

-Runs `ag --vimgrep {args}`, creates a quickfix list of the results, and jumps to the first result.
+Runs `ag --vimgrep arguments` and creates a quickfix list of the results.
+If [!] is not given, jumps to the first result.